resilient-roleplay/website/rules/home.md

 ### Feedback and Accountability
 - Honest feedback is welcome.
 - Personal attacks, public harassment, or targeted negativity are not.
-- Reports involving staff are reviewed independently to ensure fairness.
+- Reports involving staff are reviewed independently by different staff members to ensure fairness.

 ### Adult Community
 - Resilient RP is **18+ only.**